Distributed programming in Rama

 word count

 As the application continues to run, it’s possible for the string "one" to get appended to "*depot" more times.
-It will continue getting randomly appended to either the depot partition on task 0 or on task 1, but the ETL will always result in the $$wordCounts partition on task 1 getting updated because hashPartition("*token") will always partition to task 1 when "*token" is bound do the string "one".
+It will continue getting randomly appended to either the depot partition on task 0 or on task 1, but the ETL will always result in the $$wordCounts partition on task 1 getting updated because hashPartition("*token") will always partition to task 1 when "*token" is bound to the string "one".

 To recap: